 Why is it important?

 A student who feels a sense of belonging feels cared about, accepted, respected, and valued by others on campus.
 Maslow argued that if an individual’s needs are not met, their physical and mental health may be negatively affected.
-Academic communities within an institution, e.g., MIT subjects, learning communities (FLCs), and departments with their associated faculty-student, staff-student, and student-student interactions, are critical in the development and support of students’ academic belonging.
+Academic communities within an institution are critical in the development and support of students’ academic belonging (e.g., MIT subjects, first-year learning communities, and departments with their associated faculty-student, staff-student, and student-student interactions)

 Tinto’s early work on the impact of learning communities underscores the importance of shared experiences and responsibilities, of belonging to an academic community on student success in college (Tinto, 1997; 2003).
 Numerous subsequent studies spanning the K-20 spectrum have reported a connection between a student’s sense of belonging to a community or set of communities, and the student’s achievement motivation, expectations to achieve, as well as actual academic achievement.
 Highlights from some of these studies are described below.